Annual Franz Lecture

 About David Franz | Lecture Background

 Dr. Franz came to Gordon in 1951 to teach as the founding member of the department of history.
 In 1958, to realize his vision of bringing Gordon students into critical scholarly engagement with major global issues of the day, he began an annual lecture series that provided an opportunity to learn from renowned Christian scholars.
-That same year, Dr. Franz also brought Gordon students to the world, pioneering one of the first global studies programs in the United States.
+That same year, Dr. Franz brought Gordon students to the world, pioneering one of the first global studies programs in the United States.
 These groundbreaking European Seminars brought Gordon students to study in Great Britain, Europe, Israel, Russia, Scandinavia, and beyond.
 The Franz lecture was established in his name in 1991 to continue this tradition of connecting Gordon students and faculty to the world.

-The School of Humanities and Social Sciences is honored to continue this tradition of rich and rigorous examination of society as a vital way of preparing our community to pursue God’s shalom in every corner of the globe.
+The School of Humanities and Social Sciences is honored to continue this tradition of rigorous examination of society as a vital way of preparing our community to pursue God’s shalom in every corner of the globe.

-Dr. James Taylor | Director of the European Center for the Study of War and Peace.
+Dr. James Taylor | Director of the European Center for the Study of War and Peace

 "SHALOM: A Gift and a Task"